julzaza/wildwitchherbs/_posts/2026-01-16-herbs-for-women-in-their-thirties.md

 ---

-## Balkan Context: Practical, Unsentimental Herbalism
+## Balkan & Eastern European Approach: Practical, Unsentimental Herbalism

 In Balkan folk culture, women’s herbal care was blunt and practical:
 - nettle, sorrel, and bitter greens in spring